screwdriver-cd/guide/docs/user-guide/metadata.md

 Notes:
 - `meta set` is not allowed for external builds.
 - If the `--external` pipeline job did not trigger the build, then `meta` from the last successful build for the external job will be fetched.

+### Using the API

+You can also prepopulate event meta by configuring the payload of the `POST` request to `/v4/events`.

+See the [API docs](./api.md) for more information on API endpoints.
+See the [event meta trigger example repo](https://github.com/screwdriver-cd-test/event-meta-trigger-example) and corresponding [event meta example repo](https://github.com/screwdriver-cd-test/event-meta-example) for reference.

 ### Pull Request Comments